- Roelof Botha is a South African actuary, venture capitalist, and company director born in 1973.

 What is Roelof Botha known for?

-Botha is also known as a member of the PayPal Mafia, a group of men who worked for the company in the early 2000s and went on to become important investors, founders, and board members of other companies in Silicon Valley.
-Botha is generally held to be a billionaire, but unlike other PayPal Mafia members Elon Musk and Peter Thiel, his actual net worth is unknown.
+Botha is also known as a member of the PayPal Mafia, a group of men who worked for the company in the early 2000s and became important investors, founders, and board members of other companies in Silicon Valley.
+Botha is generally considered a billionaire, but unlike other PayPal Mafia members, Elon Musk and Peter Thiel, his actual net worth is unknown.
 His investment through Sequoia Capital in companies like Xoom, Unity, Evernote, and more mean that he has had an outsized impact as a venture capitalist in the technology industry.

 Roelof Botha: Marriage, Children, and Personal Life